Statistics from Altmetric.com

 Indications for surgery

 Pain is the principal indication for hip replacement and is reliably relieved as early as one week after surgery.12 Pain from an arthritic hip is classically located in the groin and buttock.
-Radiation into the thigh may occur and at times pain …
+Radiation into the thigh may occur and …